 As part of SIT's commitment to student safety and security, all students are required to have a working smart phone capable of making and receiving both local and international calls throughout the duration of the program.
-For that purpose students are required to either (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location, (b) work with the academic director within the first week upon arrival in country to purchase a smart phone locally, or ideally (c) bring a dual SIM smart phone.
-Check with your phone provider in the U.S. whether your phone is unlocked and accepts foreign SIM cards.
-Some providers require that you pay off your phone to get it unlocked.
+For that purpose students are required to either (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location, (b) work with the academic director within the first week upon arrival in country to purchase a smart phone locally, or (c) bring a dual SIM smart phone.
+Please check with your provider if your phone is unlocked and able to accept foreign sim cards.
+Some carriers will not unlock your phone until it is paid off.
 DO NOT purchase an international plan unless you have a dual SIM phone.
-We discourage this for regular smart phones because your homestay family will not be able to communicate with you as they would have to call internationally and pay additional fees.
+We discourage this for regular smart phones because your homestay family will not be able to communicate with you as they would have to call internationally.

 During orientation, with assistance from SIT Study Abroad staff, students will learn how to use their smart phone, how to purchase and use an appropriate local SIM card, and how to acquire minutes for calls and texting.
-You will also learn how to avoid the roaming with neighboring phone service providers in France when additional charges are applied.
 SIT Study Abroad requires that each student have a local number for communication with the homestay family and program staff.

 While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc. those programs alone do not satisfy our need for regular communication with the local program staff and partners, nor do they meet our emergency communication needs.
 Therefore, local cellular capacity on each student's phone is required for the duration of the program.
 Students are required to maintain a minimum amount of phone credits at all times for emergency calls.
 Full compliance with this policy is expected.

-The SIT program center provides internet access during posted hours in its Nyon office.
-You will have free access to email at cyber-cafes in Geneva for a small fee, or free of charge.
+The SIT program center provides internet access during posted hours.
+You will have free access to email at the Cyberspace of the United Nations Library, as well as at cyber-cafés in Geneva for a small fee.